fblanqui/rocq-hollight-logic/README.md

 - Birkhoff's theorem (thm_EQLOGIC_COMPLETE, thm_EQLOGIC_SOUND)
 - Well-foundedness of the lexicographic path ordering over a finite signature (thm_LPO_WF)

-(*) Compactness in propositionnal logic, LS+Compactness in regular FOL and in FOL with equality (over normal structures), completeness of each variant of resolution.
+(*) Compactness in propositional logic, LS+Compactness in regular FOL and in FOL with equality (over normal structures), completeness of each variant of resolution.

 **Installation using [opam](https://opam.ocaml.org/)**